hasura/graphql-engine/docs/graphql/manual/deployment/postgres-requirements.rst

     ALTER SCHEMA hdb_views OWNER TO hasurauser;

     -- grant select permissions on information_schema and pg_catalog.
-This is -- required for hasura to query list of available tables.
+This is -- required for hasura to query the list of available tables.
     -- NOTE: these permissions are usually available by default to all users via PUBLIC grant GRANT SELECT ON ALL TABLES IN SCHEMA information_schema TO hasurauser;
     GRANT SELECT ON ALL TABLES IN SCHEMA pg_catalog TO hasurauser;

-    -- Below permissions are optional.
-This is dependent on what access to your -- tables/schemas - you want give to hasura.
+    -- The below permissions are optional.
+This is dependent on what access to your -- tables/schemas you want give to hasura.
 If you want expose the public -- schema for GraphQL query then give permissions on public schema to the -- hasura user.
     -- Be careful to use these in your production db.
 Consult the postgres manual or